hku-mars/FAST_LIO/README.md

 3. Parallel KD-Tree Search to decrease the computation;
 4. Robust feature extraction;

-It should be noted current version of FAST-LIO does not support Ouster LiDAR, we may support it after March 2021.

 **Developers**

 [Wei Xu 徐威](https://github.com/XW-HKU): Laser mapping and pose optimization;